FedOCR: Communication-Efficient Federated Learning for Scene Text Recognition: Experiments

 \subsubsection{Decentralized Datasets for Federated Learning}

-~are constructed by public real-world datasets in our experiment settings.
-We use the training word images from IC03~\cite{lucas2005icdar}, IC13~\cite{karatzas2013icdar}, IC15~\cite{karatzas2015icdar}, IIIT5K~\cite{mishra2012top}, ArT~\cite{chng2019icdar2019}, and COCO-Text~\cite{veit2016coco}.
+Different local datasets are constructed by public real-world datasets in our experiment settings.
+We use the training images from IC03~\cite{lucas2005icdar}, IC13~\cite{karatzas2013icdar}, IC15~\cite{karatzas2015icdar}, IIIT5K~\cite{mishra2012top}, ArT~\cite{chng2019icdar2019}, and COCO-Text~\cite{veit2016coco}.
 As a sequence, we have 70638 real-word text images in total.
-To simply simulate the decentralized datasets distributed on local devices in federated learning, we split all the real-word text images randomly and uniformly into different sets of image data for $C$ participants.
-It should be mentioned that these different sets of image data should not be shared or transferred to other participants during the training procedures.
+To simulate the decentralized datasets distributed on local devices in federated learning, we, as an honest server, should not known the data distribution and whether there is a data bias.
+Hence, we randomly split all training images into different sets of image data for $C$ participants, It should be mentioned that these different sets of image data should not be shared or transferred to other participants during the training procedures.